MeshkatShB/meshkatshb.github.io/_pages/about.md

 # What Drives My Curiosity

-My research interests lie at the intersection of Graph Neural Networks, Information Retrieval, XAI, and Generative AI.
-I am particularly passionate about developing models that bridge human understanding and machine learning, focusing on long text summarization, anomaly detection in complex networks, and generating insightful representations of data.
+My research interests lies at the intersection of Graph Neural Networks, Information Retrieval, Explainable AI (XAI), and Generative AI.
+I am passionate about developing models that bridge human understanding and machine learning, focusing on long text summarization, anomaly detection in complex networks, and generating meaningful data representations.
 I aim to explore how representation learning and GenAI can capture high-level semantics in attributed networks, improving explainability and real-world applicability.
 Additionally, I am intrigued by leveraging large language models and generative systems for cultural heritage preservation and digital twin systems, aspiring to uncover actionable insights from both structured and unstructured data.

 # Where I Learned

-### M.Sc. in Information Technology Engineering
+### M.Sc. in Information Technology Engineering, University of Tehran, 2024

-**University of Tehran**, 2024

 - **GPA**: 3.61/4.0 | **Last Two Semesters**: 3.75/4.0
 - **Thesis**: _Text Summarization with Graph Neural Networks_

 ---

-### B.Sc. in Computer Engineering
+### B.Sc. in Computer Engineering, University of Tehran, 2020

-**University of Tehran**, 2020

 - **GPA**: 3.0/4.0 | **Last Two Years**: 3.52/4.0
 - **Thesis**: _Implementing OpenStack as an IoT (Internet of Things) Platform_